 Oesophageal spasm is a disorder of oesophageal motility.
 The oesophagus normally propels food from the upper oesophageal sphincter towards the stomach through waves of co-ordinated muscle contraction, or peristalsis.
 When these waves do not progress normally, oesophageal spasm can result.

-- Diffuse oesophageal spasm (DES) - there are unco-ordinated oesophageal contractions.
-Several sections of the oesophagus can contract at once.
+- Diffuse oesophageal spasm (DES) - this referred to a condition in which unco-ordinated oesophageal contractions occurred, with several sections of the oesophagus contracting at once.

-- Nutcracker oesophagus (NE) - the contractions are co-ordinated but with an excessive amplitude.
+- Nutcracker oesophagus (NE) - this referred to a condition in which contractions were co-ordinated but with an excessive amplitude.

 Either condition may be associated with gastro-oesophageal reflux, which can exacerbate symptoms.